Categories: EV BatteryEV News

 5. Alkaline Batteries

-Working: Alkaline batteries have a zinc anode and a manganese dioxide cathode, with potassium hydroxide (alkaline) electrolyte.
+Working: Alkaline batteries have a zinc anode and a manganese dioxide cathode, with a potassium hydroxide (alkaline) electrolyte.
 During discharge, zinc reacts with manganese dioxide to produce electricity.

 Anode Material: Zinc (Zn)